-In 1981 Cape Tribulation National Park was declared, protecting 17,000 hectares of rainforest.
+In 1981 Cape Tribulation National Park was declared, protecting 17,000ha of rainforest.
 The area was amalgamated into Daintree National Park in 1995.

 Daintree National Park is managed by the Queensland Parks and Wildlife Service, in collaboration with the Wet Tropics Management Authority, for the purposes of nature conservation and nature-based recreation.
 It is part of the Wet Tropics World Heritage Area and is adjacent to the Great Barrier Reef World Heritage Area.

 For information on road conditions contact: